tallus/monomatapa/resumemaker/src/resume.md

 IT Development Worker**, BPEC.
 Set up a low cost public Internet access facility for an educational and environmental charity.

 **September 1996&ndash;May 1998
 IT Co-ordinator**, River Ocean Research and Education.

-### Other Skills

-**Teaching/Training**
-    A certified and experienced tutor/trainer, I have devised and taught a number of IT based courses and workshops including sound editing and radio production, web design and introductory computing.

-**Management**
-    I have extensive experience in the non-profit sector, managing paid and volunteer staff.
-This has given me experience and knowledge of the particular challenges faced in this sector including  training, recruiting and managing volunteers.
-It has also given me a wider set of skills in leadership, facilitation and community building.
+## Community Service and Artistic Practice

 **Performance**
     I trained for three years in Dance and Performance, and have performed at a semi-professional level.